orocos/orocos-docs/docs/rtt/orocos-task-context.rst

 The OperationCaller/Operation Interface
 ---------------------------------------

-    **Note**

 A task's operations define which functions a component offers.
-    Operations are grouped in 'services', much like C++ class methods are grouped in classes.
-OperationCallers are helper objects for calling operations.
+Operations are grouped in 'services', much like C++ class methods are grouped in classes. ``OperationCallers`` are helper objects for calling operations.

 Operations are C/C++ functions that can be used in scripting or can be called from another process or accross a network.
 They take arguments